Junyoungpark/GTMARL-SC2ENV/README.md

 ## Important dates
 __Team building__ (November 20, 2019) - Mail to T.A.
 (Junyoungpark@kaist.ac.kr).
 Anyone __cannot__ match the team also mail to T.A.
 We will match the team for you :grinning:

-## Questions :question:
-Please raise an inssue on this repository if you encounter any problem.

 ## Note on modifications
 Any modification will be welcomed except the design of state and observation function only if the modification is well reasoned and documented on your report